 I believe that there is no one-size-fits-all to therapy.
 Each individual is unique, and I tailor my approach to each client’s needs and goals.
 I take the time to understand exactly what you are experiencing so you can start making changes to improve your life.
 I use empathy and warmth to create a safe, nonjudgmental space where you can process and heal.
 My ultimate goal is to help children, families and individuals reach their highest potential in a positive, mindful way.

 Jacqueline Persico LAC earned a MA in Psychological Studies and EdS in School Psychology from Seton Hall University in South Orange, New Jersey.

-I worked for many years as a school psychologist serving children, adolescents, and young adults.
+I work as a School Psychologist serving children, adolescents, and young adults.
 I have a passion for human services and mental health wellness.
 I believe in a client-centered treatment philosophy, and my approach is empathic, genuine, and with unconditional positive regard.
 I have experience in working with clients who are navigating a wide range of social and emotional needs, including and not limited to, anxiety, depression, ADHD, autism, oppositional defiant disorder, bipolar disorder, and family relational challenges.
 I firmly believe that each client has a right to a safe space, to be themselves and explore their emotional health, and to develop individualized tools and skills for a positive well-being and happiness.